Azure/AppService/_posts/2025-03-19-datadog-sidecar-extension.md

 ## Try It Out with a Sample Python App

-If you want to try the Datadog sidecar extension with a Python application, we have a sample available here: <link>.
+If you want to try the Datadog sidecar extension with a Python application, we have a sample available [here](https://github.com/Azure-Samples/sidecar-samples/tree/main/datadog-python-sample).